Terry Mathews

-Mathews pitched in college at the University of Louisiana at Monroe (formerly Northeast Louisiana University).
+Mathews pitched in college at Northeast Louisiana University (now known as the University of Louisiana at Monroe).

 Career

 Matthews had a 3.38 earned run average (ERA) in 57 appearances as the Marlins' setup man in 1995.
 After being replaced in the role by Jay Powell and with a 4.91 ERA in 57 games in 1996, he was acquired by the Orioles from the Marlins on August 21 of that year in a transaction that was completed two days later on August 23 when Gregg Zaun was sent to Florida.

 Personal life

 Mathews was married to his wife Emily, and they had three children, two of whom play baseball/softball.
 He was a school resource officer at his alma mater, Holy Savior Menard Central High School in Alexandria, Louisiana, and had also been a volunteer baseball coach there.

 Mathews died from a heart attack on February 24, 2012, at the age of 47.